lithiumtech/rdbi/README.markdown

 - Decide if private static versus private for RDBIProxyFactory
 - Naming of RDBI package protected classes
 - use antlr to clean up usage of lua string; ie. I don't like lua script to have to do KEYS[1] and ARGV[1], I'd like it to look like jdbi :myKey, :myValue
+- see if there's something I can do about the handle.jedis() .
+The .jedis() part annoys me.
+- performance tests for the cglib usage.
+- integration test for the sha1 usage.